-Entrepreneur-in-Residence (EIR) program offers OHSU inventors and entrepreneurs opportunities to receive one-on-one mentoring with seasoned business executives.
+The Entrepreneur-in-Residence (EIR) Program offers OHSU inventors and entrepreneurs opportunities to receive one-on-one mentoring with seasoned business executives.
 The purpose of this program is to provide OHSU researchers with advice about commercialization and startup processes and paths.

-Entrepreneurs in Residence have a wealth of experience in facilitating the development of innovative ideas, new venture development and advising innovators in the life sciences industry.
-You can learn more about each of our EIRs by visiting the EIR webpage.
+EIRs have a wealth of experience in facilitating the development of innovative ideas, new venture development and advising innovators in the life sciences industry.
+You can learn more about each of our EIR's by visiting the EIR webpage.

 The Innovation Development and Entrepreneurship Acceleration (IDEA) Fund provides funding for OHSU startup companies to help bridge the early-stage funding gap often experienced by entrepreneurs.

-- To be used as seed funds and SBIR/STTR matching funds for OHSU startups
+- The award is to be used as seed funds and SBIR/STTR matching funds for OHSU startups.

 Startup support is open to companies whose formation was dependent on the licensing of OHSU’s technology.
 These startups can apply for funding under 2 options: 1) up to $15,000 in seed funding for new startups 2) up to $15,000 in SBIR or STTR grant matching support for each award received.

-You can read more about other funding programs under the IDEA fund by visiting the C&E resources page.
+You can read more about other funding programs under the IDEA fund by visiting the OHSU Innovates Commercialization Grants and Funding Opportunities page.